 What is Obstetric Violence?

-Obstetric violence is an attempt to control a woman’s body and decisions, violating her autonomy and dignity.
+Obstetric violence is an attempt to control the birthing person’s body and decisions, violating their autonomy and dignity.
 This mistreatment of women and birthing people in the childbirth setting, often delivered verbally and normalized as routine care.
-Obstetric violence has also been termed “disrespect & abuse” by the World Health Organization.
+Obstetric violence has also been termed “disrespect & abuse” in birth settings by the World Health Organization.

 Click on the arrow to discover more.